SouthKartman/Social/README.md

 - Open the AdminApp and ManagerApp projects in Visual Studio.
 - Configure the database connection in the App.config files.
 - Run the applications.

+## Requirements
+- Web browser
+- PHP
+- MySQL
+- .NET Framework (for C# WPF applications)

+## Notes

+Create your own store with ShopIT - a place for convenient shopping and effective management!